 About the course

-The Salaried course involves attending a programme of lectures and workshop at Institute for 12 weeks spread over the year.
+Our general primary PGCE means that you will train in both KS1 and KS2 during the training year.
+Our course involves attending a programme of lectures and workshop at Institute for 12 weeks spread over the year.
 These sessions will engage with generic and subject specific areas and will encourage you to become a reflective teacher.
 You will also be assigned a university tutor who will help to create your bespoke training programme as well as support your development as a teacher through tutorials, visits to school and guidance with assignments.

 The Teach Thurrock Primary Partnership offers an enhanced Professional Studies programme with trainees from all our schools coming together each week to study through a research based curriculum.
 With the unique guidance of the Dilkes Primary Teaching School Alliance trainees will use action based research to develop into outstanding teachers of the future.
 In turn, you will be part of a wider support network where you will have opportunities to share ideas and strategies with fellow trainees.